tarun-iitb/U2fusion/README2.md

 ## 📌 Notes

-* The ViT module is inserted between the SPP bottleneck and the neck in the YOLOX architecture.
 * No knowledge distillation is applied unless added manually.
-* The repo supports both offline and online training approaches as described in the paper.
+* Class weights can optionally be initialized using your dataset’s class distribution.
+* The CAViT module replaces the original ViT used in YOLOX-ViT.
+* All training, evaluation, and export steps remain the same as standard YOLOX.

 ---

 ## 📄 Citation

-If you use this codebase, please consider citing the following:
+If you use this architecture or code, please consider citing the following:

 ```
 Aubard, M., Antal, L., Madureira, A., & Ábrahám, E. (2024).
 Knowledge Distillation in YOLOX-ViT for Side-Scan Sonar Object Detection.
 REMARO Workshop, ETAPS 2024.